+In Reception, our children are assessed, (Baseline and then end of year in the summer term); teacher assessment is inputted regularly for analysis on our Lancashire Early Years on line tracker.
 In the final term of the year in which the child reaches age five, and no later than 30 June in that term, the EYFS Profile must be completed for each child.
 The Profile provides parents and carers, practitioners and teachers with a well-rounded picture of a child's knowledge, understanding and abilities, their progress against expected levels, and their readiness for Year 1.
 The Profile will reflect: ongoing observations; all relevant records held by the setting; discussions with parents and carers, and any other adults whom the teacher, parent or carer judges can offer a useful contribution.